 Learn how to close your books and prevent changes to past transactions.

-When you're ready to close out the year, close your books to prevent unwanted changes before filing your taxes.
+When you're ready, close your books to prevent unwanted changes before filing your taxes.
 This locks your books so no one can edit your accounting data before the closing date.

 Step 1: Review your accounts